maluisar/phase-0-gps-1/Ramos_reflection.md

 5. How was your first experience of pairing in a GPS?

     I really liked it!
-I was nervous about the idea of a guided exercise, but once it started, I felt very confortable.
+I was nervous about the idea of a guided exercise, but once it started, I felt very comfortable.
 It was great being able to ask questions in the spot and learning about best practices.